NickChronis2004/home-server/README.md

 | Files (Samba) | `\\100.103.21.5\media` |
 | Tailscale hostname | `homeserver.tailec97a4.ts.net` |

 Everything is only reachable through your Tailscale VPN — no ports are forwarded to the public internet.
+This remains true even where a host-level firewall (`ufw`) rule looks narrower than that on paper — see the note in [Security](#security--whats-protected).

 ---